DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/configuration.md

 ## Introduction

-To configure a synchronized database LDAP authentication provider, navigate to the `providers` array inside of your `config/auth.php` file, and paste the following `users` provider:
+To configure a synchronized database LDAP authentication provider, navigate to the `providers` array inside your `config/auth.php` file, and paste the following `users` provider:

 > You will have to remove/alter the default `users` provider, or create your own.